-The last couple walks I took after embracing inefficiency were so luxurious and relaxing I know that I need to do this regularly even if I can’t exactly sell my car.
-I cross Hwy 26 and step into the Arboretum 2 hours and 10 minutes after leaving home.
-A little farther to the meadow behind the Forestry Center I stop to take a rest under a maple.
-Juncos flit about overheard, yellow leaves dart from their branches into the unknown spaces below, filtering through the limbs then landing on the ground.
+In the meadow behind the Forestry Center I stop to a rest under a maple.
+Juncos flit about overheard, yellow leaves dart from their branches, filtering through the limbs then landing on the ground.

-When I start walking again I am suddenly unable to absorb the beauty spilling out of every inch, so many textures, lines and colors; dark seed pods creating dense rhythms against the embers of glowing leaves on an intricate lace of limbs, everything soft in the damp air.
-The black Walnut stops me in my tracks; just the leaves on the tips of the branches remain, a delicate, earthy yellow, gracefully arced and sparse like a Phillip Glass composition.
-Each main branch makes it’s own angled pane in the sky in differing shades of gray.
-Fog is a much better painter than I will ever be.
+Further down the trail dark seed pods create dense rhythms against the embers of leaves on an intricate lace of limbs, everything soft in the damp air.
+The starkness of the black walnut stops me in my tracks; Each main branch makes its own angled pane in the sky in differing shades of gray and just one leaf on the tips of each branch remains.
+They are a delicate, earthy yellow, gracefully arced and sparse like a Phillip Glass composition.

-The gerding maple, with yellow leaves so pale they look erased, feels to be halfway between here and eternity, juncos camouflaged on the trail dart into the grass as I approach.
-They seem to be everywhere in the park at once.
+The girding maple has yellow leaves so pale they look partially erased while juncos, camouflaged on the trail, dart into the grass as I approach.

-A week later I do.
-This time the sun comes out as I arrive at Hoyt.
-I lay down in the grass under the London Plane trees, sinking deeper into a day with no agenda.
-To rest, to have nowhere to go at any specific time is a mind-altering experience with no unwanted side-effects.
-Each junco and robin sailing above, each leaf twirling wildly in the breeze are like fables of lost truths generously stitching themselves back into my being where I lay, half-erased like the leaves of the gerding.
-The manuscript of everything I want to do with my life fades into eternity, each ambitious plot erased into one line of a richly questionable poem.
+I lay down in the grass under the London Plane trees, sinking deep into a day with nothing to hurry to.
+Each junco and robin sailing above, each leaf twirling wildly in the breeze, are lost truths stitching themselves back into my being where I lay, half-erased like an ambitious manuscript fading into one line of a poem.